Community-led discussions on possible reparations, repairs for 1921 Tulsa Race Massacre begin April 11

 Four community conversations have been scheduled to discuss how the city can make amends for the harm caused by the 1921 Tulsa Race Massacre.

 Thousands of Black residents in the historic Greenwood District — home to Black Wall Street — were displaced in the massacre of May 31-June 1, 1921, and at least 37 people were killed.
-The actual number of deaths is widely believed to be much higher.
+The actual number of deaths is widely believed to be much higher, but comprehensive records were not kept.

 People are also reading…